1j01/guitar/README.md

     - Maybe have a button to toggle insert/overwrite too

+    - Custom syntax highlighting

+        + Highlight tablature with articulations and everything

+        + Highlight `<<` misalignment markers as erroneous

     - Why does the selection style change on mouseup?

 * Stretch guitar up to the point of a realistic scale